awsdocs/amazon-ecr-user-guide/doc_source/service-quotas.md

 1. To view additional information about a service quota, such as the description, choose the quota name\.

-To request a quota increase, see [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-increase.html) in the *Service Quotas User Guide*\.

-### Creating a CloudWatch Alarm to Monitor API Usage Metrics<a name="service-quota-alarm"></a>
+### Creating a CloudWatch alarm to monitor API usage metrics<a name="service-quota-alarm"></a>

 Amazon ECR provides CloudWatch usage metrics that correspond to the AWS service quotas for each of the APIs involved with the registry authentication, image push, and image pull actions\.
 In the Service Quotas console, you can visualize your usage on a graph and configure alarms that alert you when your usage approaches a service quota\.
 For more information, see [Amazon ECR Usage Metrics](monitoring-usage.md)\.